ottohellwig/chiller-analysis/README.md

 # Chiller Data Analysis

 ## Project Information
-The chiller data (FreezerData.csv) contains
+The chiller data (FreezerData.csv) contains column variables _time, flow, temp and kWE_ (Kilowatt-electric).
+The _kWR_ is the kilowatts of refrigeration and the _COP_ is the coefficient of performance.
+These variables were calculated and joined to the dataset.
+This is a simple data cleaning and analysis with **basic analysis descriptions** of the findings.

 <!-- TABLE OF CONTENTS -->
 <details>